Couples Intensives

 How The Process Works

-All couples work—whether in weekly sessions or multi-day intensives—follows the same three-phase process.
+All couples work—whether in weekly sessions or multi-day Intensives—follows the same three-phase process.

 The first phase is a comprehensive assessment.
 In weekly therapy, this phase often unfolds over three to five sessions, depending on the pace of the couple.
 In an intensive format, this same work is typically completed on the first day, though in some cases it may extend into a second day when additional information is needed to move into the next phase of the work.